rydmike/flex_color_scheme/README.md

 In this example we create our 2nd scheme from just a primary color for the light and dark schemes.
 The custom app bar color will in this case also receive the same color value as the one that is computed for secondaryVariant color, this is the default with the `FlexSchemeColor.from` factory if the color is not specified.
+The used example color is an olive green like color.

 ```dart
  final FlexSchemeColor myScheme2Light =